joanafonsogomes/joanafonsogomes/README.md

 I'm a Software Engineering student from Portugal. 🇵🇹

-See more about me in my [home page. 🏠](https://joanafonsogomes.github.io/home/)
+See more about me on my [homepage. 🏠](https://joanafonsogomes.github.io/home/)